DigonIO/pypermission/docs/docs/quick_start.md

 # Quick Start

-To get started with a basic RBAC example, first set up a SQLAlchemy environment.
+To get started with a basic RBAC example, first set up an SQLAlchemy environment.
 In this example, we use an in-memory SQLite database (you can also use PostgreSQL via `psycopg`).
 After setting up the database, we need to create the required RBAC tables.

 ``` python